 - Not every hour needs a plan.

-At Circles & Cycles, we believe that children thrive when they are given time, trust, and opportunities to follow their own curiosity.
-This summer, don’t be afraid to leave room for boredom; it may be where some of the richest learning begins.
+At Circles & Cycles, we believe children thrive when they are given time, trust, and the opportunity to follow their own curiosity.
+So this summer, don’t be afraid to leave a little room for boredom.
+It may be exactly where the richest learning begins.